AntonC9018/Hopper_University_Paper/paper.md

 A type is essentially a template by which the entities are constructed on instantiation.
 Types are currently modeled with another entity (a *subject*) that is cloned on instantiation to create a new instance of that type.
 The instance then becomes independent of the subject and may change at runtime in any way, without affecting the subject.
-Types therefore can be augmented with components at type contruction time, just like entities at runtime.
+Types therefore can be augmented with components at type construction time, just like entities at runtime.

 # 4. References